Our Grand Design: 4 Years On

 What is your favourite feature or space within the house?

-Personally I love the wooden staircase and the huge Flock Chandelier which spirals above it.
-I remember when we got to the stage of decorating the space and I just had this vision of designing a statement, steam bent lighting piece above the stairwell that would be incredibly memorable.
+TR: Personally I love the wooden staircase and the huge Flock Chandelier which spirals above it.
+I just had this vision of designing a statement, steam bent lighting piece above the stairwell that would be incredibly memorable.
 I'm still really proud of it (and remember every minute of discomfort trying to install it single-handedly on a huge ladder).

 Finally, what advice would you give to someone planning a renovation on the same scale as yours?

-For us, the house we built was to become our family home, that vision throughout the build spurred us on endlessly through the difficult times.
-It's true what they say, building your own home really is very hard going, especially if you have a low budget and want to do as much of the build yourselves - something I think we underestimated a little, especially when you throw in a pregnancy!
-The excitement of what you are creating and going to live in keeps you going.
+It's true what they say, building your own home really is very hard going, especially if you have a low budget and want to do as much of the build yourselves - something I think we underestimated a little but the excitement of what you are creating and the end result keeps you going.

 The sense of achievement when you start putting the furniture and lighting up is amazing!
 That is when suddenly the house is transformed into a home.